qojulia/WaveguideQED.jl/docs/src/toturial_combining.md

 Here we see how the photon wavepacket is partially absorped into the cavity and then reemitted again.

-We can even animate the process:
+We if we plot the wavefunction as a function of time (and do some displacing) we can even animate the process:

 ![alt text](firstgif.gif)